Monday, June 29, 2009

 The Aus team had a flap today.
 Cam and Scott have the new airborne "Rev".
 I landed up near Gap in a beautiful freshly cut hay field.
 Thanks to Monica Barrett and Cam for the quick retrieve

-Curt's first flight since "replacing his zipper"
+Curt's first flight since "replacing his

 The Aus team With Davis and Belinda were joined by a very jet lagged Conrad and family.
 Conrad, in the foreground, is a Kiwi but lives in Newcastle.
 Curt and Louise are at the end of the table